Updated: Oct 29

 8. Virginia Wine Country (1 – 2 hours)

-This is awesome year round, but I love going in spring and fall because the weather is perfect for being outside.
-There are lots of wineries that have outdoor spaces and you can grab a glass or a bottle to share and just relax on a beautiful spot overlooking Shenandoah.
+This is great year-round, but I love going in spring and fall because the weather is perfect for being outside.
+There are lots of wineries that have outdoor spaces, and you can grab a glass or a bottle to share and just relax on a beautiful spot overlooking Shenandoah.
 Barrel Oak Winery has a really nice outdoor space that has tons of picnic tables overlooking the vineyards.
-Recommend it for sure!

 9. Harper’s Ferry, WV (2 hours)